erica-prog/Airbnb-factors-prices-project/README.md

-# Exploring the Factors that affect Airbnb Prices in London
+# Exploring the Factors that Affect Airbnb Prices in London

 ## Executive Summary